edulify/play-hikaricp.edulify.com/README.md

 ##### Using `hikaricp.properties`

 That is the preferred way to configure HikariCP because you have full access to all [properties documented here](https://github.com/brettwooldridge/HikariCP#configuration-knobs-baby).
-Just create a `hikaricp.properties` at `conf` directory and the plugin will read it and create DataSource using it. **This mode has preference over using ordinary play way**.
-It will just try play mode if `hikaricp.properties` does not exists.
+Just create a `conf/hikaricp.properties` and the plugin will read it and create DataSource using it. **This mode has preference over using ordinary play way**.
+It will just try play mode if `conf/hikaricp.properties` does not exists.

 ##### Using ordinary [Play way](http://www.playframework.com/documentation/2.2.x/SettingsJDBC)